ParkerdeWaal/fABMACS/readme.md

 2. Simulations also write a file named "fort.88" The first column is timestep, second and third columns are collective variables (angles), the fourth column is the convergence metric (equation 28 [HERE])

-# Custom simulation or re-run our ligand simulations
+# Custom simulation or re-run our ligand simulations for *free energy*
 ***Things you need, can all be found in RUNdirs/RErun directory***

 - Reference file: Holds position of every atom in the CVs at time t=0.
 The Reference file for our ligand simulations can be seen in the [RUNdirs] directory named RErun.
 Your Reference file can be created easily using this bit: